A Robust Test for Elliptical Symmetry: Problem Formulation and State of the Art

 The problem considered in this article can be formulated as follows.
 Given a sequence of vectors $\{\x_i\}_{i=1}^n \subset \mathbb{S}^{p-1}$ sampled independently, we want to test two alternative hypotheses,

 and in the case of $\mathcal{H}_0$ we want to estimate the scatter matrix $\bm\Omega$, as well.

-A remarkable feature of the hypothesis test (\ref{eq:main_hyp_test_1})-(\ref{eq:main_hyp_test_2}) is that $\mathcal{H}_0$ is a composite hypothesis and the scatter matrix under it is unknown.
+The test (\ref{eq:main_hyp_test_1})-(\ref{eq:main_hyp_test_2}) is a composite hypothesis since the scatter matrix is unknown.
 When the scatter matrix is known, the problem can be equivalently reformulated as a uniformity test on the sphere as shown below.